Why I Do This Services Experience Map Start a conversation

 The Children Who Changed My Thinking

-"Meeting these families reshaped how I think about the purpose of my work.
+"Meeting families with young children with rare NDD diseases reshaped how I think about the purpose of my work.
 I realized that relief right now is also medicine.
 Both questions matter.
 Both are urgent."

 When I began working with the Dup15q Alliance, I met parents of children with a rare neurodevelopmental disorder — many of whom experienced severe, daily seizures.
 I had always believed, as most scientists do, that the goal is the cure.